2024 Tech Layoffs: Over 260,000 jobs slashed globally since January

 Layoffs in the technology sector started as a consequence of overhiring during the COVID-19 pandemic.
 At first, companies rapidly expanded their workforces to meet the soaring demand for digital products and services.
 However, as the lockdown ended and demand for these products waned, many firms found they had more employees than needed, which led to significant job cuts.
 Last year alone, over 260,000 tech workers worldwide lost their jobs.

 The rise in interest rates, which have made borrowing more expensive, only further exacerbated the situation.
 Companies have been forced to re-evaluate their strategies and cut costs, often through workforce reductions.
-Some experts predict that job losses in the U.S. may continue to escalate in the coming months as businesses struggle financially due to these high rates, potentially pushing the unemployment rate to 5% by the end of the year.
+Some experts predict that job losses in the U.S. may continue to escalate in the coming months as businesses struggle financially.
+Preliminary data for September shows 132,000 job openings in the Information sector, up 11% from the 119,000 new jobs announced in August.
+In October, the whole U.S. economy added just 12,000 jobs compared to 223,000 in September, while the unemployment rate remained unchanged at 4.1%.

 Moreover, advancements in automation and AI technologies have led to certain roles becoming redundant, prompting companies to restructure and downsize their teams accordingly.
 Tech firms, in particular, are heavily investing in AI, frequently at the expense of human jobs.
 Other factors contributing to the ongoing wave of tech layoffs include economic slowdowns, rising inflation, declining stock prices, slowing sales, and concerns about a potential recession.